syncfusion-content/winui-docs/winui/Shimmer/Getting-Started.md

 # Getting Started with WinUI Shimmer

-This section explains the steps required to add the [WinUI Shimmer control](https://www.syncfusion.com/winui-controls/shimmer) and covers only the basic features needed to get started with the Syncfusion Shimmer control.
+This section explains the steps required to add the [WinUI Shimmer control](https://www.syncfusion.com/winui-controls/shimmer) and covers only the basic features needed to get started with the Shimmer control.

 ## Creating an application with WinUI Shimmer control